TeRRa HeAvEn Eco-Arts

 Traditional Ecological Knowledge (TEK) can be understood as a kind of ecological technology.
 Through art, experimentation and place-based learning at T.H.E.A.; students gain hands-on experience that flows naturally into the more applied, material-focused work of Earthen Futures.

-For Art + Ecology classes + THEA Program Packages visit the THEA WEB SHOP here !!
+For Art + Ecology classes + THEA Program Packages: THEA WEB SHOP HERE !!

 🪞ABOUT t.H.e.A.🪞

-Ancient Pocket is the living culmination of Vanessa Santos’ 30 years of practice as an Indigenous (Yaqui, Mexica, Kizh, Apache, Hopi), Disabled, Interdisciplinary Artist, Healing Practitioner and Studio Arts Teacher.
-Working across weaving, ceramics, moving image, sound, painting, writing, and ritual.
-Fusing eco-disability advocacy, bionomic futurist ritual, and anarcho-animist practice to create spaces where human emotion, transformation and creative inquiry can unfold.
-At Ancient Pocket, sessions and workshops invite the dialogue between the deeper planes of existence and animist ritual into a holistic, experiential approach to personal and ecological restoration.
-Integrating the work of Indigenous esoteric studies, biodynamic land stewardship and ecological art-making.
-Creating encounters that cultivate profound connection.
+Ancient Pocket is the living culmination of Mx.
+Van’s (Vanessa Santos) 30 years of practice as an Indigenous (Yaqui, Mexica, Kizh, Apache, Hopi) Disabled Interdisciplinary Artist, Healing Practitioner and Studio Arts Teacher, working across weaving, ceramics, moving image, drawing, sound, painting and writing.
+Van fuses eco-disability advocacy, bionomic futurist ritual and anarcho-animist practice.
+Ancient Pocket sessions and workshops invite dialogue between the deeper planes of existence and the personal ‘strata of self’ inviting human emotion, transformation and avant-garde inquiry.
+Through Indigenous Esoteric Studies, land stewardship exploration and ecological art-making, imaginative engagement is reclaimed and connection to Universal Truths unfold.

 Rx